FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 Using an authorization code grant has many advantages, including keeping communication about users on the trusted, server-side of web applications, and exchanging access codes for tokens also on that same trusted server side.

-{% include _image.liquid src="/assets/img/blogs/fusionauth-example-react-2021/openweb.png" alt="login screen" class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/fusionauth-example-react-2021/openweb.png" alt="graphic showing the client and server side of the app" class="img-fluid" figure=false %}

 ## What is FusionAuth?